The Float Experience

 Your entire Float Session will last 1 hour 30 minutes and this is made up of a 1 hour Float plus 15 minutes either side of your Float to shower, undress and dress.

-Post Float: Over the next few days, you may experience other body or mind changes and health benefits.
+Post Float: Over the next few days and as much as 5 days, you may experience other body or mind changes and health benefits.
 You may be more energised, have greater clarity and focus, make decisions easier or quicker.
 Aches and pains have reduced or have gone, or your posture improved.